Send Trip To Friend

 Have questions about this trip?
 We’ve got answers.

-Access to the refuge is mainly by small aircraft or, in some instances arduously accessed by foot.
+Access to Lake Clark National Park is solely by small aircraft or, in some instances, by boat.

-Yes, there is an additional fee of $275 if you request OR end up in your own room at the hotel on night one.
+Yes, there is an additional fee of $275 if you request OR end up in your own room at the lodge on the final night.